18F/identity-idp/docs/sdk-upgrade.md

 #### For the next 1 hour

 After 15 minutes, per our [production deploy instructions](https://handbook.login.gov/articles/appdev-deploy.html#production), you may remove the old servers.
-This take us back out from a 50/50 deployment state.
-These commands are for **production only**.
+This takes us back out from a 50/50 deployment state.
+These commands are for **production only**:

 ```zsh
 aws-vault exec prod-power -- ./bin/scale-remove-old-instances prod idp